If you missed Muscle Sculpting Workout Tips Part 1, be sure to read that for the first five muscle sculpting tips.

 However, when muscle sculpting is the primary goal, I like to push a little harder and train for four weeks and have the deload every fifth week.

 This is definitely tough, and usually by the end of four hard training weeks you’re ready for a break, but when muscle building is the goal this can be a very good thing.

 Put some, or all, of those tips to good use in your current workout program and start busting through those plateaus and sculpt some muscle.

-If you want a done for you program that combines all of the previous tips, then grab the 15 Week Muscle Sculpting Program.
+If you want a done-for-you program that combines all of the previous tips, then check out the 15 Week Muscle Sculpting Program.